 The Mansion Tax is an additional amount due upon recordation of the conveyance of real property.

 Two states have a mansion tax by name: New York and New Jersey.
-This tax is only due on property transfers with a conveyance consideration (purchase price) of one million dollars ($1,000,000) or greater.
-In both states, the Mansion Tax is an additional 1% of the total consideration when it exceeds one million dollars.
+In New York, this tax is due on property transfers with a conveyance consideration (purchase price) of one million dollars ($1,000,000) or greater.
+In New Jersey, this tax is due only on property transfers where the consideration exceeds $1,000,000.
+In both states, the Mansion Tax is an additional 1% of the total consideration.

 Additionally, New York City and the surrounding boroughs have a tiered Mansion Tax rate greater than the statewide 1% tax.
 The counties affected by this increased tiered Mansion Tax rate are New York, Richmond, Kings, Queens, and Bronx.